 Penalties for Non-Compliance with Legal Regulations

-Regulatory compliance standards are developed to safeguard the patients’ safety, so their violation results in massive financial penalties.
-In fact, data breaches in healthcare are considered to be the most expensive ones.
+Regulatory compliance standards are developed to protect the patients’ safety, so violations result in massive financial penalties.
+In fact, data breaches in healthcare are considered to be the most expensive penalties.
 The average cost of the global data breach for all industries is $3.86 million and the average cost of a data breach in healthcare is $7.13 million.

 The regulatory fines vary depending on the violation severity level which is measured based on the duration of a data breach and whether a facility has taken all the necessary measures to prevent and fix it or not.
 For example, the penalty structure for HIPAA violation is tiered: